evennia/evennia/docs/latest/_sources/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Characters.md.txt

 ### Funcparser inlines

-This piece of code is worth some more explanation:
+This piece of code in the `at_defeat` method above is worth some more extra explanation:

 ```python
 self.location.msg_contents(